yesnik/symfony-guides/services.md

 ```

 When Symfony sees a type-hinted argument `Psr\Log\LoggerInterface $mdLogger`, it looks for a service in the container with this exact id.
-First looks for a service whose id is the *type-hint + the argument name*.
-In this case it looks for a service whose id is `Psr\Log\LoggerInterface $mdLogger`.
+First it looks for a service whose id is the *type-hint + the argument name*.
+In this case it looks for a service with id `Psr\Log\LoggerInterface $mdLogger`.

 We can create this binding in `config/services.yaml`: